taiki-e/cargo-hack/README.md

             Path to Cargo.toml.

     -F, --features <FEATURES>...
-            Space-separated list of features to activate.
+            Space or comma separated list of features to activate.

         --each-feature
             Perform for each feature of the package.